adrianuscharlie/adrianuscharlie/README.md

 ## Hi there, I'm Adrianus Charlie 👋
-This is my portfolio about my coding stuff like data (machine learning stuff) and web development.
+This is my portfolio about my coding stuff like data (machine learning stuff), computer vision and web development.
 I like to learn a new things everyday!
 I code anything, and anytime 🤣 Just kidding ✌️

 🔗 &nbsp;**Connect with me**
 <p align="left">